How to make smart RESP withdrawals

 Things to think about:

-• The student's needs during their studies.
+The beneficiary’s needs during their studies.

 Important numbers